calebhabesh/NM03-Capstone-Project/README.md

 ## Prerequisites

 - Parallel Computer
-  - Computer with multi-core processor, capable of running multiple threads of execution simultaneously
+  - Computer with a multi-core processor, capable of running multiple threads of execution simultaneously
 - CMake (version 3.16 or higher)
 - C++ compiler with C++17 support
 - FAST Framework (installed on system)